Our favorite home weather stations make your smartphone’s app obsolete

 Why we picked the Davis Vantage Vue:

-Davis Instruments dominates the personal weather station market merely because of its staying power: The company’s first digital personal weather stations were sold in the 1990s.
-But Davis’ weak point was always the price.
+Davis Instruments dominates the personal weather station market because of its staying power: the company’s first digital personal weather stations were sold in the 1990s.
+But Davis’ weak point was always price.

 Enter the Vantage Vue.
-The station is Davis’ attempt at bringing the accuracy and reliability to a price point where it’s competitive with newer stations.
-While the Vantage Vue is still relatively expensive, it’s accuracy is unrivaled.
-All sensors are housed in a 5-in-1 unit, which measures temperature, humidity, rainfall, wind direction and speed.
+The station is Davis’ attempt to bring its accuracy and reliability to a price point where it’s competitive with newer stations.
+While the Vantage Vue is still relatively expensive, its accuracy is unrivaled in the category.
+All sensors are housed in a 5-in-1 unit, which measures temperature, humidity, rainfall, wind direction, and speed.

-While all-in-one sensor units present some challenges — you’ll need to decide whether more accurate wind speed readings are more important than accurate temperature readings, and so on — our testers gave high marks to its accuracy and reliability.
+While all-in-one sensor units present some challenges – you’ll need to decide whether more accurate wind speed readings are more important than accurate temperature readings, and vice versa – our testers gave high marks to its accuracy and reliability.

-The station has yet to give us a single issue through a full six months of testing, and required little if any maintenance.
-One area where we walked away a tad disappointed was its connectivity.
-This station uses software Davis has used for the past 15+ years, all but unchanged (no, we’re not kidding).
+The station has yet to give us a single issue through a full six months of testing and required little if any maintenance.
+One area where we walked away a tad disappointed, however, was its connectivity.
+This station uses software we’ve known Davis to use for the past 15 years all but unchanged (no, we’re not kidding).

-While it does offer a web-based page, even that is basic, and you’ll need to spend anywhere from $130-230 extra to get a dongle that connects the station console to your computer.
-Considering just about every other manufacturer includes this with their stations, it’s a bit disappointing.
+While it does offer a web-based page, even that is super basic, and you’ll need to spend anywhere from $130-230 extra to get a dongle that connects the station console to your computer.
+Considering just about every other manufacturer includes that with their stations, it’s a bit disappointing.
 But for the accuracy alone, it’s hard to say no to the Vantage Vue.

 My AcuRite Weather Station